anvilproject/anvil-portal/content/data/data.md

 Please see the [Requesting Data Access](/data/requesting-data-access) and [Once Your Access is Granted](/data/requesting-data-access#once-your-access-is-granted) guides for more detai.

-## Public Access Datasets
+### Public Access Datasets
+<hero small>The datasets below are public access.</hero>
 <data-detail public></data-detail>

-## Controlled Access Datasets
+### External Researcher Accessible Datasets
-The following workspaces are accessible by external (non-consortia) researhers via the [dbGaP access process]() and also to consortia members via the [consortia fast track process]().
+<hero small>TThe following workspaces are accessible by external (non-consortia) researchers via the [dbGaP access process]() and also to consortia members via the [consortia fast track process]().</hero>

 <data-studies></data-studies>

-## Consortia Access Datasets
+### Consortia Access Datasets

+<hero small>The following datasets are currently accessible by consortia members only.
+Once the studies are registered in dbGaP they will also be accessible to external researchers.</hero>

 > For workspaces with no dbGaP Id, the dbGaP study registration is in progress.
 The dbGap Ids will be displayed once assigned by dbGaP.